 I am currently working on a new website design project.
 For this new project, I decided I wanted to play around with using a real-world texture or photograph as a prominent part of the background.
 This is a trend that’s gained quite a bit of momentum over the last year.
 So, I thought I’d play around with the idea for at least one of the concepts I design for this project.

-Now that school is completed for the summer, I am able to focus on some personal projects that I’ve had to put off while school has been consuming most of my non-working hours.
-I am currently working on my master’s degree.
+Now that school is completed for the summer, I am able to focus on some personal projects that I’ve had to put off.
+School has been consuming most of my non-working hours (I’m currently working on a master’s degree).
 While I love school and am learning tons, not only about business, marketing, and advertising, but also about myself, I hate the fact that it eats up so much of my time.
 There are several projects that I’ve had to hold off on starting while in school.
-So, I decided not to take any courses over the summer so that I can focus on the projects I’ve been putting off.
+So, I decided not to take any courses over the summer so that I can focus on those projects.
+Plus, I just needed a break!

 I make it a habit of trying to read a new quote everyday.
 Actually, I post the quote I read to my Twitter account everyday (if you’re following me and this annoys you…I apologize).
 Basically what I do is to look up a quote on whatever topic I am thinking about at the moment.
 Lately, I’ve been thinking about continued education and the desire I have to continually push myself to learn new things.
 The other day, I read a quote from Henry Ford in which he stated “Anyone who stops learning is old, whether at twenty or eighty.“ What a great, and very true, statement!